dwieners/SmartToast/README.md

 [![](https://jitpack.io/v/dwieners/SmartToast.svg)](https://jitpack.io/#dwieners/SmartToast)

-SmartToast is an Android library for a beautiful and customizable Toasts
+SmartToast is an Android library for a beautiful and customizable Toast

 ## Usage